Q/A

 Q. Will you be making improvements to our streets?

 The short answer is yes, but the longer answer has to consider several variables, and the real answer for now might be “sort of.”
 I will approach this through a team of people to get the most bang for the buck and be as fair as possible to all needs.
-(See “Connect & Flow” on Our City page)
+(See “Connect & Flow” on the Streets Page).

 I don’t know enough of the details yet to make a thoughtful response.